Lucas-Song-Dev/Cpen321-group-project/documentation/Testing_And_Code_Review.md

 ```

 ### 4.4.
 How to Run All Frontend Tests
-- _To be documented when frontend tests are implemented_

 **Prerequisites:**
 - Android device or emulator must be connected and running (API 26+)